MattAttack/mattattack.github.io/_posts/2014-11-8-interview-prep.md

 ----

 + Think out loud and through a solution before writing it
-+ Write the naive solution first.
-Then think of how to optimize.
++ Start with the naive solution, then optimize
-+ Understand time and space tradeoffs.
++ Understand time and space tradeoffs
-+ If you've heard a question before, tell your interviewer.
++ If you've heard a question before, tell your interviewer
 + Write test cases / Think of edge cases

 5 Common Questions
 -----------------

 Here are 5 general questions that test different concepts.
-A lot of companies use these questions.
+A lot of different places use variations of these questions.
+When practicing for interviews these are a couple of the questions I quickly go through to prepare myself.
+I've covered a common question from the following different structures: sets, maps, trees, linkedlist and stack.

 **Sets:** Duplicates in an Array
 ======================